snehadiwan04/cds-exp-4/README.md

 ### Bitwise OR (|)-

-Performs a bitwise OR operation.If atleast one of the bits is 1 then the result of the operation is 1.
+Performs a bitwise OR operation.
+If at least one of the bits is 1 then the result of the operation is 1.

 ### Bitwise XOR (^)-